-The fair value of each option granted is estimated at the time of grant using multinomial lattice model using the following assumptions:
+The fair value of each option granted is estimated at the time of grant using multi-nomial lattice model using the following assumptions:

 2015

 Exercise price (\$) 0.0001

-0.04% to

-Risk free interest rate 1.07%
+Risk free interest rate 0.04% to 1.07%

 Expected term (Years) 10

 Expected volatility 94%

-Expected dividend

-yield 0%
+Expected dividend yield 0%

 Fair value of option (\$) 0.74

-Expected forfeiture 5% to
+Expected forfeiture (attrition)

-(attrition) rate 20%
+rate 5% to 20%

-50% of the grants will ei ther vest immediately

-or at the time of FD

-Administration) filing dat ,

-upon Liquidity Trigger

-means the day on which

-resolve in favour of i) the e Company is able to

-raise a certain level of financing; ii) a reverse

-takeover transaction that results in the Company

-being a reporting issuer, and iii) initial public

-offering that results in the Company being a

-reporting issuer.

-These grants will expire or the tenth anniversary

-of the grant date.
-The ris sk free interest rate is

-based on the yield of U. S. Treasury securities

-that correspond to the ex- pected holding period

-of the options.
-The vola •

-based on comparable of

-volatilities.
-The expected

-rates were based on the po 1 .

-receiving the options.
-Th •

-ure dividend rate for

--

-the period at the time of gr ant.
+50% of the grants will either vest immediately or at the time of FDA (Food and Drug Administration) filing date and 50% will vest upon Liquidity Trigger.
+Liquidity Trigger means the day on which the board of directors resolve in favour of i) the Company is able to raise a certain level of financing; ii) a reverse takeover transaction that results in the Company being a reporting issuer, and iii) initial public offering that results in the Company being a reporting issuer.

+These grants will expire on the tenth anniversary of the grant date.
+The risk free interest rate is based on the yield of U.S. Treasury securities that correspond to the expected holding period of the options.
+The volatility was determined based on comparable companies' historical volatilities.
+The expected forfeiture (attrition) rates were based on the position of the employee receiving the options.
+The dividend yield was based on an expected future dividend rate for the period at the time of grant.